YOUTH PROGRAMS

 What is Roots of Jazz?

-Going into its 21st year, Roots of Jazz is a one-hour assembly designed to teach students about the origins of jazz music.
+Roots of Jazz is a one-hour assembly designed to teach students about the origins of jazz music.

 Musician and music educator, Frank Leto, backed by a jazz quartet and a dancer, keeps audiences wide-eyed with lively demonstrations of music from Africa, Cuba, Brazil, and the United States.
 The music is neatly woven into a fabric of historical narrative, highlighting the cultural blending that has made jazz such a uniquely American art form.